STCSNN: High energy efficiency spike-train level spiking neural networks with spatio-temporal conversion: Experiments and results

 \subsection{Experiment settings}

 All reported experiments below are conducted on an NVIDIA Tesla V100 GPU.
 The implementation of our proposed method is on the Pytorch framework \cite{paszke2019pytorch}.
 The experimented SNNs are based on the network structure described in Sec. \ref{section:structure}.
 Only 8 time steps are used to demonstrate the proposed ultra low-latency spiking neural network.
 No refractory period is used.
 SGD\cite{rumelhart1986learning} is applied as the optimizer.
 If not otherwise specified, the accuracy in this paper refers to the best results obtained by repeating the experiments five times.
-Please refer to the Supplementary Materials for experiment details.
+The detailed experiment setting is presented in Table \ref{T1}.
+For static datasets, the input is treated as the initial membrane potential in STEB.
+For neuromorphic datasets, the event-to-frame integrating method \cite{fang2021incorporating} is used, and the integrated frame is treated as the initial membrane potential in STEB.
+In addition, we do not apply complex skills, such as error normalization\cite{diehl2015fast}, weight regularization\cite{lee2016training}, warm-up mechanism\cite{zhang2020temporal}, etc